nataliepopescu/verifopt/README.md

 verification vs static analysis?

+## Thoughts + Potential Project Directions

+mae idea: verify wasm
+- verif/compiler pipeline: verif -> monomorph -> optimizations
+- may get more helpful info for determining dead code after monomorph
+- i.e. at either the LLVM or assembly level
+- Wasm = "massively restricted walled garden" (source: mae), so, easier verification target than LLVM / native code

+are there any automated verification tools for wasm?
+- most seem to be built on Coq/Iris (interactive, not automated)

+also, how to compile rust to webassembly?

 ## Work in Progress

 First goal: look at examples of what info optimizers/compilers extract from unoptimized code in their passes.